Heterogeneous domain adaptation: An unsupervised approach: Acknowledgment

 The work presented in this paper was supported by the Australian Research Council under Discovery Grant DP170101632.

 \ifCLASSOPTIONcaptionsoff

 \fi

-\begin{IEEEbiography}[{ }]{Feng Liu} received the M.Sc. degree in probability and statistics and B.Sc. degree in pure mathematics from the School of mathematics and statistics, Lanzhou University, China, in 2015 and 2013, respec-tively.
-He is working toward the Ph.D. degree with the Faculty of En-gineering and Information Technology, University of Technology Syd-ney, Australia.
-His research interests include transfer learning and domain adaptation.
-He is a Member of the Decision Systems and e-Service Intelligence (DeSI) Research Laboratory, CAI, University of Technology Sydney. \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Feng Liu} is a Doctoral candidate in Centre for Artificial intelligence, Faculty of Engineering and Information Technology, University of Technology Sydney, Australia.
+He received an M.Sc. degree in probability and statistics and a B.Sc. degree in pure mathematics from the School of Mathematics and Statistics, Lanzhou University, China, in 2015 and 2013, respectively.
+His research interests include domain adaptation and two-sample test.
+He has served as a senior program committee member for ECAI and program committee members for NeurIPS, ICML, IJCAI, CIKM, FUZZ-IEEE, IJCNN and ISKE.
+He also served as reviewers for TPAMI, TNNLS, TFS and TCYB.
+He has received the UTS-FEIT HDR Research Excellence Award (2019), Best Student Paper Award of FUZZ-IEEE (2019) and UTS Research Publication Award (2018). \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Guangquan Zhang} is an Associate Professor and Director of the Decision Systems and e-Service Intelligent (DeSI) Research Laboratory, Faculty of Engineer-ing and Information Technology, University of Technology Sydney, Australia.
-He received the Ph.D. degree in applied mathematics from Curtin University of Technology, Australia, in 2001.
-His research interests include fuzzy machine learning, fuzzy opti-mization, and machine learning and data analytics.
-He has authored four monographs, five textbooks, and 350 papers including 160 refer-eed international journal papers.
+\begin{IEEEbiography}[{ }]{Guangquan Zhang} is an Associate Professor and Director of the Decision Systems and e-Service Intelligent (DeSI) Research Laboratory, Faculty of Engineering and Information Technology, University of Technology Sydney, Australia.
+He received his PhD in applied mathematics from Curtin University of Technology, Australia, in 2001.
+His research interests include fuzzy machine learning, fuzzy optimization, and machine learning and data analytics.
+He has authored four monographs, five textbooks, and 450 papers in Artificial Intelligence Journal, Machine Learning Journal, IEEE Transactions on Fuzzy Systems and other refereed journals and conference proceedings.

-Dr. Zhang has won seven Australian Research Council (ARC) Discov-ery Projects grants and many other research grants.
-He was awarded ARC QEII fellowship in 2005.
-He has served as a member of the editorial boards of several international journals, as a guest editor of eight special issues for IEEE transactions and other international journals, and co-chaired several international conferences and work-shops in the area of fuzzy decision-making and knowledge engineer-ing.
+Dr. Zhang has won seven Australian Research Council (ARC) Discovery Project grants and many other research grants.
+He was awarded an ARC QEII Fellowship in 2005.
+He has served as a member of the editorial boards of several international journals, as a guest editor of eight special issues for IEEE Transactions and other international journals, and co-chaired several international conferences and workshops in the area of fuzzy decision-making and knowledge engineering.